medialab/minet/docs/cli.md

                                 fit on a single line.
 Can be useful in terminals with partial ANSI support, e.g. a Jupyter notebook cell.
-  --spoof-user-agent            Whether to use a plausible random User-Agent
+  --spoof-user-agent            Whether to use a plausible random "User-Agent"
                                 header when making requests.
   --standardize-encoding        Whether to systematically convert retrieved text
                                 to UTF-8.